 Write explicit bounds tests to prevent exceptions for indexing out of bounds.

-C.11 Unchecked Array Copying [XYW]
+6.10 Unchecked Array Copying [XYW]

-With the exception of unsafe programming (see ), this vulnerability is not applicable to Ada as Ada allows arrays to be copied by simple assignment (":=").
+With the exception of unsafe programming (see 4 General terminology and concepts), this vulnerability is not applicable to Ada as Ada allows arrays to be copied by simple assignment (":=").
 The rules of the language ensure that no overflow can happen; instead, the exception Constraint_Error is raised if the target of the assignment is not able to contain the value assigned to it.
 Since array copy is provided by the language, Ada does not provide unsafe functions to copy structures by address and length.

-C.12 Pointer Casting and Pointer Type Changes [HFC]
+6.11 Pointer Casting and Pointer Type Changes [HFC]

-C.12.1 Applicability to language
+6.11.1 Applicability to language

 The mechanisms available in Ada to alter the type of a pointer value are unchecked type-conversions and type-conversions involving pointer types derived from a common root type.
 In addition, uses of the unchecked address taking capabilities can create pointer types that misrepresent the true type of the designated entity (see Section 13.10 of the Ada Language Reference Manual).

-The vulnerabilities described in Section 6.12 exist in Ada only if unchecked type-conversions or unsafe taking of addresses are applied (see ).
+The vulnerabilities described in Section 6.12 exist in Ada only if unchecked type-conversions or unsafe taking of addresses are applied (see 4 General terminology and concepts).
 Other permitted type-conversions can never misrepresent the type of the designated entity.

 Checked type-conversions that affect the application semantics adversely are possible.

-C.12.2 Guidance to language users
+6.11.2 Guidance to language users

 This vulnerability can be avoided in Ada by not using the features explicitly identified as unsafe.